 Shaving stands began as usually narrow, tall tables with mirrors on top that allowed Victorian gentleman to easily take care of personal grooming.

-- Victorian shaving stands - Victorian shaving stands with tables often had a drawer or two and perhaps even doors to a narrow cabinet.
-The top was big enough to allow a mirror and shaving utensils to be placed on the top.
-Some mirrors were attached to the stand and in some cases the mirrors were attached so that they could be moved to facilitate shaving.
+- Victorian shaving stands - Victorian shaving stands with tables often had a drawer or two and perhaps even doors that opened to a narrow cabinet.
+The tops of these tables were big enough to allow a mirror and shaving utensils to be placed on the top.
+Some mirrors were attached to the stand and in some cases, the mirrors were attached so that they could be moved to facilitate shaving.

-Like any other antique, some of these were very ornate and beautifully carved while others were little more than primitive podiums that sat in the corner of a bedroom.
+Like any other antique, some of these were very ornate and beautifully carved, while others were little more than primitive podiums that sat in the corner of a bedroom.

-Images of Shaving Stands
+Storage Shaving Stands

 Portable Shaving Stands

 Portable shaving stands were smaller, often only 18 inches high.
 They had a mirror and limited storage for the razor and other items a gentleman would need for grooming.
 The portable shaving stand could be held on a lap or placed on a table, dresser, or desk to facilitate shaving.